aguo890/scheduler-ai-android/README.md

+## ⚠️ Limitations & Special Instructions

+Please be aware of the following requirements and limitations when running the application:

+1.  **Firebase Security Rules:** For the chat functionality to work, you must configure the **Realtime Database Rules** in your Firebase project.
+The default rules are restrictive.
+Use the following rules to allow any authenticated user to read and write their own chat data:
+    ```json
+    {
+      "rules": {
+        "chats": {
+          "$uid": {
+            ".read": "$uid === auth.uid",
+            ".write": "$uid === auth.uid"
+          }
+        }
+      }
+    }
+    ```

+2.  **Device/Emulator Calendar Requirement:** The app's core functionality relies on writing to the native Android Calendar Provider.
+Therefore, the device or emulator used for testing **must have a Google Account signed in** and the Google Calendar app installed and synced.
+Without a valid calendar account, the app will not be able to save events.

+3.  **AI Specificity:** The app's effectiveness is directly tied to the DeepSeek AI's ability to parse the user's request.
+    *   **Works well with:** Clear, specific commands (e.g., "Meeting tomorrow at 4pm," "Cancel my lunch on Friday").
+    *   **May struggle with:** Highly ambiguous or vague requests (e.g., "that thing next week").
+The app will typically respond that it is unsure how to proceed.

+4.  **No Event Modification:** The current version of the app supports creating, reading, and deleting calendar events.
+It does not support modifying existing events (e.g., "move my 2pm meeting to 3pm").
+To change an event, the user would need to delete the old one and create a new one.

 # Scheduler AI 📅

 **Scheduler AI** is an intelligent Android assistant that converts natural language chat messages into real events on your device's native calendar.
 It bridges the gap between conversational AI and the native Android ecosystem, creating a seamless scheduling experience.